tdykstra/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 By [default](xref:fundamentals/configuration/index#default), ASP.NET Core apps are configured to read from `appsettings.json`, environment variables, the command line, and more.
 When the app's configuration is loaded, values from environment variables override values from `appsettings.json`.

-For managing confidential configuration data such as passwords, .NET Core provides the [Secret Manager](xref:security/app-secrets#secret-manager).
+For managing confidential configuration data such as passwords in the development environment, .NET Core provides the [Secret Manager](xref:security/app-secrets#secret-manager).
 For production secrets, we recommend [Azure Key Vault](xref:security/key-vault-configuration).

 For more information, see <xref:fundamentals/configuration/index>.